NeoHW/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The list is empty.

   Use case ends.

 * 3a.
 Nurse's input is invalid command format.

     * 3a1.
 PatientSync shows an error message.

-      Use case ends.
+      Use case resumes at step 2.

 * 3b.
 Nurse's input contains invalid patient id.

     * 3b1.
 PatientSync shows an error message.

-      Use case ends.
+      Use case resumes at step 2.

 **Use case: UC03 - Edit a patient's information**